King of the Ring tournament: Revivals

 Sheamus, King of the ring 2010.

 After a four-year hiatus, the tournament returned in 2006 and was held exclusively for wrestlers from the SmackDown! brand.
-Unlike the previous years, however, there was not an associated pay-per-view.
+Unlike the previous years, there was not an associated pay-per-view.
 Instead, tournament matches took place across episodes of SmackDown!.
 The final of the 2006 tournament did occur at a PPV, but it was at Judgment Day where Booker T defeated Bobby Lashley in the tournament final.
 The tournament then returned in 2008, and was held as a special episode of Raw on April 21.
 This tournament was held for wrestlers from all three of WWE's brands at the time—Raw, SmackDown, and ECW, the latter of which was established as a third brand in 2006.
 The 2008 tournament was won by Raw's William Regal, who defeated ECW's CM Punk in the final.
 The 2010 tournament was then held in November that year.
 Qualifying matches occurred on the November 22 episode of Raw with the tournament itself being held on the November 29 episode.
 The 2010 tournament only featured wrestlers from Raw and SmackDown, as ECW had been disbanded in February that year.
 It was won by Raw's Sheamus, who defeated John Morrison, also from Raw, in the final.

 After a five-year hiatus, the tournament returned in 2015.
 Quarterfinal matches were held on the April 27 episode of Raw, with the semifinals and final airing the following night exclusively as an event on WWE's online streaming service, the WWE Network, which launched in February 2014.
 Bad News Barrett defeated Neville in the final.
 At this time, the brand split was not in effect as the brand extension had been dissolved in August 2011; also in April 2011, the promotion ceased using its full name with "WWE" becoming an orphaned initialism.
 After another four-year hiatus and after the brand extension had been reinstated in 2016, the tournament returned in 2019 and featured wrestlers from Raw and SmackDown.
 In this tournament, there was a Raw bracket and a SmackDown bracket and the winners of each faced off in the King of the Ring tournament final, becoming the standard for future tournaments.
 Tournament matches began on the August 19 episode of Raw and were held across episodes of Raw and SmackDown over the next month.
 The final was originally scheduled to occur at that year's Clash of Champions event, but was rescheduled to occur on the following night's episode of Raw on September 16.
 The tournament was won by Raw's Baron Corbin, who defeated SmackDown's Chad Gable in the final.